IOTA-Ledger/blue-app-iota/README.md

     *Note: this does not pertain to displaying addresses in transactions.
 Transactions will be denoted as "output", "input", or "change" transactions.
 Input and Change are verified to belong to the Ledger.
 Output are not.*

-- *Initialize Ledger Indexes:* The wallet will provide new indexes to write to the Ledger Nano S. **THIS IS A CRITICAL OPERATION.** If you approve inaccurate/bad indexes from the wallet you could generate bad transactions and lose funds.

-    If this happens you should use the wallet to reinitialize the seed from scratch.
-This could potentially take a long time as the Ledger hardware is slow at generating addresses (compared to a computer).
-The wallet has to ask the Ledger for new addresses until the last address was not used in the tangle yet (not spend from and no funds on it).

 - *Sign Transaction:* The wallet will generate a transaction for the user to approve before the Ledger signs it. **Ensure all amounts and addresses are correct before signing**.
 These signatures are then sent back to the host machine.

 #### Display

 - The sides of the display will have an up or down arrow indicating that you can scroll to a new screen.

-- Two bars along the top (just below the buttons) indicates that there is a double press function available (generally confirm/toggle).
+- Two bars along the top (just below the buttons) indicates that there is a double press function available (generally confirm/toggle or back).
 We will be working to ensure this function is always intuitive.

 ### Recovery Phrase Entropy